PDBeurope/rellig/doc/documentation/reactants.md

 ## Example

-PDBe RelLig pipeline identifies 1CP (COPROPORPHYRINOGEN I) as reactant-like molecule and writes the output with interacting proteins from the PDB and similarities to reaction participants present in the reactions catalysed the the protein.
+PDBe RelLig pipeline identifies 1CP (COPROPORPHYRINOGEN I) as reactant-like molecule and writes the output with interacting proteins from the PDB and similarities to reaction participants present in the reactions catalysed the protein.

 | pdb_id | auth_asym_id | struct_asym_id | uniprot_id | rhea_id | chebi_id | similarity |
 | --- | --- | --- | --- | --- | --- | --- |